MedVisAiLab/mvailweb/content/english/_index.md

   - title: "Commercial and Industry Partners"
     image: "/images/service-2.png"
-    content: "MVAIT welcome sponsors and collaborators from commercial and industrial and public organizations."
+    content: "MVAIT welcome sponsors and collaborators from commercial, industrial and public organizations."
     bulletpoints:
       - "Companies who wants to sponsor a specific project"
       - "Design and Implement AI Technologies"
       - "Drug Discovery"
       - "By funding MVAIT, you contribute to the advancement of AI in healthcare and make an impact in the society.
 Do contact MVAIT to discuss potential collaborations or funding."
       - "MVAIT welcomes collaborations with industry partners, academic institutions, and public agencies who wants to work with MVAIT to transform the healthcare industry.
-Please contact MVAIT if you are interested in partnering with MVAIT to advance healthcare technologies for the society"
+Please contact MVAIT if you are interested in partnering with MVAIT to advance healthcare technologies for the society."
     button:
       enable: true
       label: "Get Started Now"